TurtleEngr/gitproj/doc/user-doc/git-proj.md

     If not 0, all "debug" level messages will be output.

-    Or if "debug-N" level is used, then if gpDebug is >= N, then the log message will be output, otherwise it is skipped.
+    If "debug-N" level is used, then if gpDebug is >= N, then the log message will be output, otherwise it is skipped.

 - **gpAuto, -a, NA, (false)**
 - **gpYesNo, -y, -n, NA, (No)**

+    If gpAuto is true, then gpYesNo can be used to define default answers.

 - **gpAutoMove, NA, NA, (false)**
 - **gpBin, NA, gitproj.config.bin, (/usr/lib/git-core)**